thrycyk/thrycyk/README.md

 This repository documents my progress in the Coursera course **Databases and SQL for Data Science with Python**, offered by IBM.

-I am currently halfway through **Module 3**, focusing on intermdiate skills of LIKE, ORDER BY, and GROUP BY.
+I am currently halfway through **Module 3**, focusing on intermediate skills of LIKE, ORDER BY, and GROUP BY.

 ## 📚 Topics Covered So Far
 - LIKE- SELECT column1, column2, ...
 FROM table_name WHERE columnN LIKE pattern;